 Downtown Dallas tells many unique stories about Texan history and culture.
 From its sculpture lined streets to the world-class array of museums, there are few cities in the US that can offer such a window to the past and future of the country at the same time.

 Downtown Dallas has undergone a transformation over the past decade, with many of its once empty buildings and desolate sidewalks revamped into a major hub of culture and entertainment.
 Today the district continues to grow, and every week there seem to be new green spaces, arts institutions, fine dining venues and upscale shops added to the burgeoning landscape.
 As a consequence the area is now almost as busy at night as it is during the day.

 Yet the gentrification that has taken place here is only one part of the story.
-In short, Downtown Dallas is so much more than the sum of its contemporary parts and it is also blessed with a wide array of perennially popular landmarks and attractions, all of which combine to make Downtown Dallas such a unique place to visit.
-We’ve picked out eight of the best for you here.
+In short, Downtown Dallas is so much more than the sum of its contemporary parts and it is also blessed with a wide array of perennially popular landmarks and attractions.
+Its museums explore the region’s past and present, combining with a fantastic public arts programme to make Downtown Dallas a genuinely fascinating place to visit.
+Here are ten unique things to do in Downtown Dallas.

 Discover what happened to JFK on that fateful day in US history